lukassnoek/scanphyslog2bids/README.md

 # scanphyslog2bids
 [![Build Status](https://travis-ci.org/lukassnoek/scanphyslog2bids.svg?branch=master)](https://travis-ci.org/lukassnoek/scanphyslog2bids)

 Code to convert Philips physiology files ("SCANPHYSLOG") to the BIDS-format, including the estimation of volume triggers using the logged gradient, volume markers, or by interpolation.
 It writes out BIDSified physio-files (as `*.tsv.gz` and associated `*.json` files).
 From there on, you can use other software to, for example, estimate RETROICOR/HRV/RVT regressors for nuisance regression.
-I recommend using the [PhysIO toolbox](https://github.com/translationalneuromodeling/tapas/tree/master/PhysIO) for this (worked really well for me in the past).
+I recommend using the [PhysIO toolbox](https://github.com/translationalneuromodeling/tapas/tree/master/PhysIO) for this (worked really well for me in the past), but FSL's [PNM](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PNM) should also work.

 ## Installation
 I recommend installing the package from the master branch using `pip`: